 Reef Catchments works together with many partners to conserve the unique biodiversity supported by Australia’s islands, and, in doing so, to enhance and sustain the social and economic prosperity of island communities.

-The islands of the Mackay, Whitsunday and Isaac region are home to some of the worlds most beautiful and critically endangered habitats in Australia including beach scrub and littoral rainforest.
+The islands of the Mackay, Whitsunday, and Isaac region are home to some of the worlds most beautiful and critically endangered habitats in Australia including beach scrub and littoral rainforest.
 The islands also provide habitat or nesting ground for vulnerable animals including the Proserpine wallaby and the green and flatback turtles and the beach stone-curlew.

-Our Islands however are under threat from development, climate change, invasive weeds and marine debris, all of which threaten to disrupt the delicate ecosystem balance.
+Our Islands, however, are under threat from development, climate change, invasive weeds, and marine debris, all of which threaten to disrupt the delicate ecosystem balance.

-Wildmob and Reef Catchments work in partnership with Queensland Parks and Wildlife Service to rehabilitate and conserve the islands of the Mackay, Whitsunday, Isaac regions.
+Reef Catchments works in partnership with the Australian Government, Queensland Parks and Wildlife Service, and sub-contractors to rehabilitate and conserve the islands of the Mackay, Whitsunday, Isaac regions.